ronikbhaskar/tomato_timer/README.md

 This Chrome Extension provides an adjustable timer for implementing this study technique.
 Once it is published, you will be able to download it here: No Link Yet

+## Manual Installation

+1. Download the source code
+2. Open Chrome and go to `chrome://extensions/`
+3. In the top right corner, enable "Developer mode"
+4. In the top left corner, click "Load unpacked"
+5. Select the folder `Tomato Timer` not `tomato_timer`
+6. Click the puzzle piece in the top right of the browser window
+7. Click the pin to the right of "Tomato Timer"

 ## Tangent Towards Timing Tomatoes

 A few weeks ago, I learned that "*tomato*" in Italian is "*pomodoro*."
 Before this, I had only ever heard the word "pomodoro" in the context of the Pomodoro Technique.
 While I don't fully buy the Pomodoro Technique, I new I wanted to create something that commented on this, though I later realized that most people that subscribe to the technique probably already knew this.